francispotter/busy-mirror/README.md

 ## Designating tasks

 For some commands, it's possible to designate tasks to be acted upon.
-Desgnating tasks is always optional, although in the case of the `pop` command, nothing will happen if no tasks are designated.
+Desgnating tasks is always optional.

 Tasks are identified by number, which is the line number of that task within the list of tasks.